dell/csm-docs/content/docs/csidriver/features/unity.md

 >Note: Prior to CSI Driver for unity version 2.0.0, the log level was allowed to be updated dynamically through `logLevel` attribute in the secret object.

-###Tenancy support for Unity NFS :
+##Tenancy support for Unity NFS

 The CSI Unity driver version 2.1.0 and later support Tenancy feature of Unity such that user will be able to associate specific worker nodes (in the cluster) and NFS storage volumes with Tenant.
 Prerequisites (to be manually created in Unity Array) before the driver installation:
-Create Tenants
+*Create Tenants
-Create Pools
+*Create Pools
-Create NAS Servers with Tenant and Pool mapping
+*Create NAS Servers with Tenant and Pool mapping

 Following example describes the usage of Tenant in the NFS pod creation:

-Install the csi driver using bellow myvalues.yaml format mentioning the tenantName Example *myvalues.yaml*
+Install the csi driver using below myvalues.yaml format mentioning the TenantName Example *myvalues.yaml*
 ```yaml
 logLevel: "info"